cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 For example, a dual-core processor can use `-n 2` so that more worker processes work to execute the same program.

-The program should output a png image of a Julia set upon successful execution.
+The program will output a png image of a Julia set upon successful execution.

+You can modify your number of processors accordingly matching your hardware infrastructure.

+For example, entering the number `3` will produce a 1920x1440 photo because 640x480 times 3 is 1920x1440.
+Then, the program should output a visualization of a Julia data set as a png image.

 # Simple MPI Example Programs

 In this section we will showcase you some simple MPI example programs.

+## GPU Programming with MPI

+In case you have access to computers with GPUS you can naturally utilize them accordingly from python with the appropriate GPU drivers.

+In case not all have a GPU you can use rankfiles to controll the access and introduce through conditional programming based on rank access to the GPUs.

+# Examples

 ## MPI Ring Example